xamat/blog/_posts/2024-02-04-postpretraining.md

 # Enhancing LLMs with Supervised Fine Tuning (SFT)

-At the heart of making Language Learning Models (LLMs) adept at specific tasks is Supervised Fine Tuning (SFT).
+At the heart of making Large Language Models (LLMs) adept at specific tasks is Supervised Fine Tuning (SFT).
 This crucial step tailors a broadly trained foundation model, like BERT, to excel in distinct applications by leveraging labeled data.
 The seminal [BERT paper](https://arxiv.org/abs/1810.04805) exemplifies this, detailing the model's adaptation to 11 diverse tasks, showcasing SFT's transformative impact.